verbb/formie/docs/developers/submission-workflow.md

 # Submission Workflow

 ::: tip
 Read [Submission workflow and stages explained](/guides/submissions-workflows/submission-workflow-and-stages-explained) first for why stages exist, workflow modes, and how to choose an extension point.
-For Next vs finished-form listeners, see [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).
+For page-submit vs form-submit listeners, see [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit).
 For listener examples without custom classes, see [Using submission workflow events](/guides/submissions-workflows/using-submission-workflow-events).
 :::

 This page is the developer reference: stage and task names, workflow modes, code examples, and events for extending the pipeline.